LFerCoss/LFerCoss/README.md

-- 👋 Hi, I’m @LFerCoss
+- 👋 Hi, I’m @Coss
-- 👀 I’m interested in Embedded Software and Data engineering
+- 👀 I’m interested in Embedded Software and Software engineering
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Supply Chain Systems
 - 📫 How to reach me ...

 <!---